sjchemsak/portfol/README.md

 # portfol
-This folder is a growing portfolio. my-app is a hello world React app
+This folder is a growing portfolio.
+"my-app" is a hello world React app